javidahmed64592/cyber-query-ai/README.md

 - Perfect for learning workflows and iterative problem-solving
 - Code block rendering with syntax highlighting and copy functionality

-### **Intelligent Command Generation**
+### **Intelligent Code Generation**
-- Natural language to CLI translation for common security tools
+- Natural language to code translation (CLI commands or scripts in Python, Bash, PowerShell, JavaScript, etc.)
 - Context-aware parameter suggestions optimized for Kali Linux environments
 - Support for network scanning, vulnerability assessment, password cracking, and more
-- Rate-limited API (5 requests/minute) to ensure responsible usage

-### **Multi-Language Script Creation**
-- Generate automation scripts in Python, Bash, PowerShell, JavaScript, and more
 - Tailored for cybersecurity use cases including exploit development, data parsing, and tool automation
 - Complete with explanations to help you understand and modify the code
+- Rate-limited API (5 requests/minute) to ensure responsible usage

-### **Command & Script Analysis**
+### **Code Analysis & Explanation**
-- Detailed breakdowns of complex commands and their parameters
+- Detailed breakdowns of complex commands and scripts with their parameters
 - Security risk assessment and potential impact analysis
 - Educational explanations to build your cybersecurity knowledge